signature-opensource/CK-BinarySerialization/README.md

 the [`ValueTypeDeserializerWithRef<T>`](CK.BinarySerialization/Deserialization/Implementation/ValueTypeDeserializerWithRef.cs)
 must be used.

-Another aspect to consider is, because of the current partial NRT support, that a class is nullable by default ("oblivious context").
-So we are stuck today to "class to nullable struct" mutation: a `List<Car>` (where `Car` is a class) must be a `List<Car?>` when `Car` becomes a struct since we don't currently analyze the actual type "in depth".

-And the cherry on the cake of class to struct mutation complexity is when the serialized class has been chosen to break a too deep recursion:
+The cherry on the cake of class to struct mutation complexity is when the serialized class has been chosen to break a too deep recursion:
 - its data has not been written at its first occurrence but later (when the stack is emptied)...
 - so we cannot read its value right now for its first need (and memorize it for its subsequent occurrences)...